Thomas Charles Dewey

 He endowed and was closely associated with St Mark's Church, Westmoreland Road, Bromley; which was designed by Evelyn Hellicar.
 Dewey's daughter Daisy married the curate-in-charge of the church, Rev L J Lewin, in May 1905.
+His oldest daughter, Violet, married Reverend Edmund Francis Edward Wigram and their youngest child, Sir Thomas Dewey's grandson, was the Everest mountaineer Edmund Wigram.